Annuities can help you before and after you retire, providing tax-deferred growth during your saving years and income during retirement.

 There are two phases of an annuity contract – an accumulation phase and a distribution phase.

 During the accumulation phase, you make one single payment or multiple scheduled payments over a period of time in exchange for either a fixed or variable rate of return without having to pay taxes until you begin withdrawing funds.
-Being tax-deferred ensures the steady growth of your annuity investment.
+Being tax-deferred helps ensure the steady accumulation of your annuity investment.

 In the distribution phase, the value of the annuity contract may be converted into a guaranteed income stream.
 For example, during retirement, you may need additional income for living expenses.
 An annuity distribution can provide that income for either a specific period of time or for the rest of your life.